BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

 What is it ?
 ------------

-A simple Python class to read `Darwin Core Archive`_ (DwC-A) files.
+A simple Python class to parse `Darwin Core Archive`_ (DwC-A) files.
 It can also read exports (Occurrences downloads) from the new GBIF Data Portal (to be released later in 2013).

 Status
 ------